minjong-ha/minjong-ha.github.io/docs/_posts/2022-10-18-qcow2-snapshot-breakdown.markdown

 To understand more details about I/O and snapshots, I analyzed qcow2 header and source codes based on qemu-7.0.0.

 Qcow2 header contains several arguments for its action.
-"nb_snapshots" and "snapshots_offset" represent the number of snapshot and offsets that image has.
+`nb_snapshots` and `snapshots_offset` represent the number of snapshot and offsets that image has.
-"image_backing_file" represents the path of backing file that image references.
+`image_backing_file` represents the path of backing file that image references.

 Since the describes about the internal and external snapshots in QEMU related documents[^footnote_1] and difference between qcow1 and qcow2[^footnote_2], I misundertood that internal and external snapshots are added features in qcow2.
 Actually, qcow1 already supports external snapshot; I think the actual name is backing file, and supports internal snapshot since qcow2.